 Setting up the user database.

 Open your SQL server Management tool (typically Microsoft SQL Server Management Studio) and create a new database.
-In this database, add your table containing Users (the respondents) and associated passwords.
+In this database, add your table containing Users (the respondents) and associated access code.
 Here, the new DB is called “Public”, and the new Table is called “Authentication”.

 Attention : please create a field called “Pass”, this is going to be needed in a later step (this is storing access codes).

 Linking the Webprod server to the SQL.